BAMresearch/ctsimu-artist-module/docs/scenevector.md

 ### Conversion Functions

-The following functions all generate and return new vector objects for a specific reference coordinate system, and a specific `frame` out of a total of `nFrames` in the CT scan, obeying any specified vector drifts.
+The following functions all generate and return new `::ctsimu::vector` objects for a specific reference coordinate system, and a specific `frame` out of a total of `nFrames` in the CT scan, obeying any specified vector drifts.

 The first parameter of each function, **`point_or_direction`**, must be a string that is either `"point"` (if your scene vector represents a point coordinate that needs to be transformed) or `"direction"` (if the vector denotes a general direction in space).

 **`world`** must be a `::ctsimu::coordinate_system` that represents the world coordinate system, **`local`** would be the object's local coordinate system (in terms of the world coordinate system), and **`sample`** the object's sample coordinate system (in terms of the stage coordinate system).
-In some cases, it is not necessary to provide all three coordinate system (such as when transforming the scene vector from stage to world).
+In many cases, it is not necessary to provide all three coordinate systems (such as when transforming the scene vector from stage to world).
 Unnecessary coordinate systems can be set to `0` or you can pass the world coordinate system instead.

 For scene vectors that refer to a sample coordinate system, the `local` coordinate system must be the stage coordinate system if the sample is attached to the stage, or `[self]` if it is located in the world coordinate system (in this case, `sample` would be the world CS as well).

 * `in_world { point_or_direction world local sample frame nFrames { only_known_to_reconstruction 0 } }` — Create and return a `::ctsimu::vector` in terms of the world coordinate system.
+Function arguments:
+	- `point_or_direction` — A string that specifies whether you need to convert point coordinates (`"point"`) or a direction (`"direction"`).
+	- `world` — A `::ctsimu::coordinate_system` that represents the world.
+	- `local` — A `::ctsimu::coordinate_system` that represents the object's local CS in terms of world coordinates.
+	- `sample` — A `::ctsimu::coordinate_system` that represents the sample in terms of the stage coordinate system.
+If you don't want to convert from a sample vector, it doesn't matter what you pass here (pass `0`).
+	- `frame` — The number of the current frame.
+	- `nFrames` — The total number of frames.
+	- `only_known_to_reconstruction` — Only handle drifts that are known to the recon software.
 * `in_local { point_or_direction world local sample frame nFrames { only_known_to_reconstruction 0 } }` — Create and return a `::ctsimu::vector` in terms of the local coordinate system.
 * `in_sample { point_or_direction world stage sample frame nFrames { only_known_to_reconstruction 0 } }` — Create and return a `::ctsimu::vector` in terms of the sample coordinate system.